Furikuda/bork/docs/internals/data-structures.rst

 ----------------

-On top of the simple key-value store offered by the Repository_, Borg builds a much more sophisticated data structure that is essentially a completely encrypted object graph.
+On top of the simple key-value store offered by the Repository_, Bork builds a much more sophisticated data structure that is essentially a completely encrypted object graph.
 Objects, such as archives_, are referenced by their chunk ID, which is cryptographically derived from their contents.
 More on how this helps security in :ref:`security_structural_auth`.